Pyleks/cyber-security-course/README.md

 <li>1024 x 1366 iPad Pro</li>
 </ol>

-<h3>Responsive scaling issues</h3>
+<h3>Responsive scaling issues with headline</h3>
-<p>While the design works correct on all sizes mentioned above, it breaks when scaling manually between sizes, using respnsive mode
+<p>While the design works correct on all sizes mentioned above, except the Hero headline text, it breaks when scaling manually
-in developer tools, especially the hero image and the images below. iphone 6/7/8 Plus have a white line on the right side of the screen in chrome responsive scaling, but not in Firefox.
+between sizes, using respnsive mode in developer tools, but works on the set sizes.

 <h2>Deployment</h2>